 Remove the stem from the chilis, peel the ginger, onion/shallot, garlic and lemongrass, trim the coriander stalks and cut all of them pretty small.
 You want to break up the fibrous bits that the food processor/blender may struggle with.

-Place all of the above along with the remaining sauce ingredients (down to before 'beans') in the food processor or blender and pulse until a smooth paste.
+Place all of the above along with the remaining sauce ingredients in the food processor or blender and pulse until a smooth paste.
 Refrigerate until ready to use, as required.

-When ready to cook, heat a little oil in a pan and fry the curry paste for a couple minutes, stirring to stop it burning.
+When ready to cook, heat a little oil in a wok or medium skillet/frying pan.
+If using fresh meat, pre-cook it first and remove from pan while you follow the rest of the steps.
+Fry the curry paste for a couple minutes, stirring to stop it burning.

 Add the beans and carrots and stir to coat in the paste.
 If using fresh meat, add at this point.